Make your website move: simple animation techniques for designers

 Use lottie animations.
 Lottie animations can make your web designs snappier and more fun.
 They're super light, so they load fast, and they stay crisp no matter how big or small you go.
 You can whip up anything from cool animated buttons to lively icons, and even story-like animations without the heavy load or fuzziness of videos and GIFs.
 All you need to do is add Lottie as a widget in your Readymag project.

 Customize movements with Bézier curves.
 Imagine making objects on your site move just like they would in the real world, or breaking the grid with paths that draw the eye.
-With Readymag you can customize how things move and create paths that feel natural and smooth, all by simply adjusting curves.
+With Readymag you can customize these paths visually—no scripting needed.
+For those familiar with GSAP, it’s a similar idea, but simplified and code-free, all done by simply adjusting curves.

 Bézier curve manipulations.

-Utilize presets.
-Beyond just animations, Readymag offers a variety of presets.
-These are combinations of motions, headers, footers, and more that are designed to improve your workflow.
-They serve as both shortcuts to key website elements and sources of visual inspiration.
+Utilize presets and website animation templates.
+Beyond just animations, Readymag offers a variety of presets that work almost like a built-in website animation library.
+Presets are combinations of motions, headers, footers, and more that are designed to improve your workflow.
+Think of presets and website animation templates as both shortcuts to key website elements and sources of visual inspiration.
+These presets can save time, spark inspiration, and help bridge the gap between tools like Figma, where you plan layouts, and Readymag, where you bring them to life.

-Animation can turn a simple design into something special.
-With Readymag, it's easy to get creative and add fun, interactive touches without getting tangled up in code.
-Curious to play around with it?
+Website animation can turn a simple design into something special.
+With Readymag, it’s easy to add fun, interactive touches without writing code—whether you’re coming from Figma, Webflow, or any other design tool.
+Curious about how to create a loading animation for website or the best website animation practices?
 Give Readymag a whirl and see what you can create.